MrHaribo/mrharibo.github.io/gettingstarted/index.md

 Inside Eclipse open the *Help -> Install New Software...* dialog.
 Press the *Add...* button in the top section to add a new Update Site to this Eclipse Installation.
 Enter *MicroNet* as a name and add *https://mrharibo.github.io/updatesite/* as location.
 With the MicroNet update site selected select and install the MicroNet plug-in.
 This plug-in contains all MicroNet Tools.

+> Sometimes the MicroNet category is not shown and the check box *Group items by category* must be deselected for MicroNet to show up as indicated in the image below.

 #### Install Docker Toolbox

 Although not required it is recommended to install the Docker Tools for Eclipse.
 The Docker Tools are a handy collection of visual tools that ease the management of the Docker Engine.
 The Eclipse Docker Tools can be installed via the Eclipse Marketplace under *Help -> Eclipse Marketplace...*.
 Just type "Docker Tools" in the search field.